robinsloan/torch-rnn-server/README.md

 luarocks install https://raw.githubusercontent.com/benglard/waffle/master/waffle-scm-1.rockspec
 ```

+👉 Interested in running this inside a Docker container?
+You want [Martin Grünbaum's fork](https://github.com/alathon/torch-rnn-server).

 ### Training and models

 After installing Torch and all of `torch-rnn`'s dependencies, you can train a model on a corpus of your choosing; those instructions are below, in the original `torch-rnn` README. **Alternatively, you can download a pre-trained model** derived from ~150MB of old sci-fi stories: